 When it comes to home runs hit by San Francisco Giants players, there are probably two names that immediately come to mind: Barry Bonds and Willie Mays.
 That happens for a good reason, too — they’re not only two of the most dominant players to ever grace a field (yea, I said it), but they also dominate the Giants’ single-season home run leaderboard.

-They leave very little space for anyone else to join them in the top 10 at this moment.
-Take a look and see who has actually accomplished that.
+They leave very little space for anyone else to join them within the top 22.

 Affiliate Link: Get Official Giants Gear at the MLB Shop